thelia/thelia.github.io/documentation/modules/routing.md

 {
     public function createAction()
     {
-        //my code here, you can access to many helper here, see the api }
+        //my code here, you can access many helpers here, see the api }
 }
 ```